Entropy-O/Auto_Wastesort_Device/readme.md

-YuTian's Project in TianGong University.
+One Project teams with Ye and Zhao in TianGong University.

 Some hardware and software design of Competition in National Undergraduate IoT design and engineering training competition.